Aruvi-B/arduino-flip-flop-led/README.md

 ### 3. Organize the Files

-- Create a new folder named `src` inside your repository.
+- Create a folder named `src` in your repository.
 - Move the `sketch.ino` file into this folder for better organization.

 ### 4. Add Necessary Configuration Files